 From the exotic to the downright quirky, Japan has much to offer families looking for fun and adventure.
 This 14-day family holiday takes you all around Japan, whizzing along in the world-famous bullet train.
 You'll visit technological Tokyo, a veritable melting pot of modernity mixed with ancient tradition, to pretty Kanazawa, humbling Hiroshima, and traditional Kyoto, with its classic temples and Geishas.
 With hands-on experiences, like making traditional sweets and bento boxes – and Samurai sword swinging if you're brave enough – you'll have plenty of Tell Tale family memories to cherish for years to come.

 Like all Tell Tale Travel's family adventures, this is a private tour just for your family, with a carefully-designed itinerary to suit different ages.
+This trip can also be taken by two people.

-Day 1 Recommended Sunday (arrive back Saturday)
+Day 1 Recommended Sunday departure from the UK

 Day 2 meal(s) on plane